SD-WAN: More than a Hybrid WAN

 Say, for instance, a company has branch offices scattered throughout the country that utilize a cloud service such as Office 365.
 Rather than send that traffic back to the corporate data center, which then will send the traffic to the cloud service, a hybrid WAN can send that internet traffic directly to its intended destination—in this case, the Microsoft Office 365 portal.
 That saves the company money by not routing unnecessary traffic over MPLS circuits.

-SD-WANs also embeds application intelligence, enabling deep packet inspection by the network beyond just a “source and destination” lookup to also include application and potential application context.
+SD-WAN architecture also embeds application intelligence, enabling deep packet inspection by the network beyond just a “source and destination” lookup to also include application and potential application context.
 That helps in ensuring mission-critical traffic is given top priority.

-An SD-WAN overlays traditional or hybrid WAN infrastructures and automatically locates the software or hardware nodes at each location and in the cloud.
+An SD-WAN architecture overlays the traditional or hybrid WAN infrastructures and automatically locates the software or hardware nodes at each location and in the cloud.
 Then, based on policies defined by the operator, the SD-WAN steers the traffic along the best path the traffic and selects the best path to ensure data moves along the fastest route.

-SD-WANs use standards-based, open architecture, so companies don’t have to invest in expensive proprietary networking solutions to implement SD-WAN—operators simply need an SD-WAN controller—which acts as a “funnel point” to collect, share and information—at the central point and SD-WAN software—where the operational intelligence resides—at the edge.
+SD-WAN architecture is standards-based and open, so companies don’t have to invest in expensive proprietary networking solutions to implement SD-WAN—operators simply need an SD-WAN controller—which acts as a “funnel point” to collect, share and information—at the central point and SD-WAN software—where the operational intelligence resides—at the edge.

 Plus, it can run over any networking infrastructure.
 But perhaps its biggest benefit is the technology’s ability to manage entire WAN structures from one central location.
-Using SD-WAN, a company can monitor and control the data traffic and policies of all of its branch offices, with the ability to provide secure and positive application and user experiences.
+Using SD-WAN architecture, a company can monitor and control the data traffic and policies of all of its branch offices, with the ability to provide secure and positive application and user experiences.
 It also has the intelligence to reroute data traffic around networks that are offline or experiencing slow service.

-When it’s time to update or upgrade your traditional MPLS WAN, it’s important to understand the differences between SD-WAN and hybrid WAN.
+When it’s time to update or upgrade your traditional MPLS WAN, it’s important to understand the differences between SD-WAN architecture and hybrid WAN.
 Both have their advantages, but only one offers true application intelligence and central management capabilities.
 If your company is looking for high availability with an application-driven WAN, SD-WAN is the answer.